top of page

 Afternoon Tea at the Fintry Manor House

 Afternoon Tea is a traditional afternoon meal that comprises finger sandwiches, scones with jam and cream and a selection of cakes and pastries, served with hot tea.
 It is generally taken as a late lunch, or to bridge the gap between lunch and a late dinner.
 Afternoon Tea is an elegant occasion, often enjoyed as a special treat or celebration.
 There’s no better way to discover a Scottish Afternoon Tea than to try it for yourself!
-We are introducing this traditional delight at the Fintry Manor House for select dates with limited bookings of tables of four on May 25th and June 1st with sitting times of 11:30am and 2:00pm.

 History of Afternoon Tea